Search by category, archive or keyword

 - Alcohol makes women more uninhibited and leads to risky sexual behaviors.

-- Loss in brain volume comes quicker to women.
+- Loss in brain volume comes quicker in women.

 - A higher rate of psychiatric problems occurs in female drinkers.